Ada-Developers-Academy/C3Projects--TaskListRails/README.md

      (instinct says: no. only modern browsers recognize `require` & I think IE (even 10) not at all.)
 * styles organized and better commented.
 * consider displaying tasks reverse chronologically DONE (not yet persistent, link in header/footer for now) or with completed tasks separately.
-   * tabs in table?
-I'm now thinking another header row in table w/ 2-4 options: forward, reverse, complete last (forward vs reverse).
+   * __NEXT: tabs in table?
+I'm now thinking another header row in table w/ 2-4 options: forward, reverse, complete last (forward vs reverse).__
       * if come back to this later, maybe historical options. like hide tasks completed over x days ago. set by user?
    * maybe view options?
       * restore old view as one option?